osmocom/osmo-iuh/README.md

 Note: osmo-iuh just left very active development (December 2015, January 2016), so your mileage may vary.

-If you run the 'hnbgw' executable, it will open a listening SCTP socket and wait for incoming Iuh connections.
-It will accept any HNB-REGISTER-REQUEST, and it will establish Iu (over SUA) connections towards the MSC and SGSN.

 Regenerating C code from ASN.1 source
 -------------------------------------